RYAN’s – “The Best Coffee Shop in Town”

 Mostly Paddy kept himself to himself, boss of the kitchen regions.
 He was in charge of fixing the fast food orders and other dishes which he left in the serving hatch for Frances to collect.
 She was responsible for the chilled counter: sandwiches, sallads, pies, cakes, buns, Danish and ready-made lunch boxes to pop into the microwave at the office.
 Frances always kept her distance.
 It was beneath her to talk to a skivvy like Betty.

-Ryan was not interested in customers like the old dodgers who could sit all day over a cuppa, mostly nameless regulars.
-They trundled in mid-morning and sat with tea and a biscuit for an hour or two, had perfected the art of stretching a glass of water all the way to lunch.
-Some read the local free rag, others just sat by themselves, or chatted quietly to pass the time away.
-Normally the café was quiet as the grave after the morning rush.
-They oldies usually left before the noisy lunch customers crowded in through the door for a quick lunch with workmates.
+Normally the café was quiet as the grave after the morning rush, except for the old dodgers who could sit all day over a cuppa, nameless regulars.
+They trundled in mid-morning and sat with tea and a biscuit for an hour or two, having long since perfected the art of stretching a glass of water all the way to lunch.
+Some read the local free rag, others just sat quietly by themselves, or chatted to pass the time away.
+Usually the oldies left before the noisy lunch customers crowded in through the door for a quick lunch with workmates.

 At first Betty thought it was fun with all the customers who passed through the café, but quickly tired of the sameness and drudgery of the place.
 Then one day Frances was off ill and Ryan asked her to stand in behind the counter, fetching foodstuffs from Paddy and serving dishes to sit-down customers.
 At first Betty was nervous and struggled to cope, sometimes even got orders mixed up when she had several to serve at the same time.
 A smile and apology, “Sorry, I’m new here”, usually helped.